skyworksinc/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.

 ## How Has This Been Tested?
 Note: Please include unit tests and integration tests that cover the update.
-THe unit tests should be fast and the integration tests should be representative of real use cases.
+The unit tests should be fast and the integration tests should be representative of real use cases.

 ## Checklist: